1983 European Cup Winners' Cup final: Post-match

 The local police reported that only five arrests were made of fans for being drunk and disorderly.
 Nils Klintenberg, the police commander, said "There were no problems.
 We were pleased to have them here."
 One Aberdeen supporter collapsed following the first goal and died.

-After the game legendary Real coach Alfredo Di Stéfano conceded the better team had won and commented; "Aberdeen have what money can't buy; a soul, a team spirit built in a family tradition."
+After the game legendary Madrid coach Alfredo Di Stéfano conceded the better team had won and commented; "Aberdeen have what money can't buy; a soul, a team spirit built in a family tradition."

 The European Cup Winners' Cup was run until 1999, with Aberdeen's success in the 1983 final being the last time that a Scottish club lifted the trophy.

 Real Madrid ultimately never won the competition, nor did they ever reach the final again.
-It remains the last time Real Madrid was defeated in a European tournament final tie.
-Aberdeen qualified for the 1983 European Super Cup, where they played 1983 European Cup champions Hamburg.
-The first game in Hamburg was drawn 0–0, with Aberdeen winning the return match 2–0.
+As of 2024, this match remains the last time Real Madrid have lost in any final of a European tournament.
+With their victory, Aberdeen qualified for the 1983 European Super Cup, where they played 1983 European Cup champions Hamburg.
+The first leg in Hamburg was a goalless draw, with Aberdeen winning the second leg 2–0.